creatal/freelance-seo/index.md

 You can use the Search Engine Optimisation (SEO) to maintain and improve your website ranking in Google and other search engines.
 You can do this yourself, employ an SEO agency or if you are in the area you could use [Freelance SEO Brighton](https://consultantsussex.com/wordpress-websites/wordpress-seo/) to do all the hard work for you.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Markdown for SEO

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Markdown is used a lot in [Digital Marketing](https://linktr.ee/creatal) a lightweight and easy-to-use syntax for styling your writing.
+In GitHub pages it includes conventions for

 ```markdown
 Syntax highlighted code block